urholaukkarinen/code-stats-vim/README.md

 Technical reasons: we use the `InsertCharPre` event in Vim and `multiprocessing` module in Python.

+## Caveats

+Proxies are not supported on MacOS, because checking for used proxies [is unstable with multiprocessing](https://bugs.python.org/issue30837).
+Please file a bug report if you really need proxy support and we'll consider the options.

 **MacVim** is unfortunately [not supported](https://gitlab.com/code-stats/code-stats-vim/issues/10).
 Patches to add support are welcome.

 ## Hacking on `code-stats-vim`